Folakunle Oshun

-Folakunle Oshun (born 1984 in Ibadan) is a Nigerian contemporary visual artist, sculptor and curator.
+Folakunle Oshun is a Nigerian contemporary visual artist, sculptor and curator.
 He is the founder and director of Lagos Biennal, an organisation that provides an avenue for dialogue and development of contemporary African arts.
 Oshun works has been featured in many local and international exhibitions.

 Early life and education

 Folakunle Oshun was born and brought up in Ibadan Oyo State, Nigeria.
 He attended the University of Lagos, where he studied B.A. in Fine Arts (2004 -2007) and M.A. in Art History (2008-2012).